secretstartups/handbook/support/workflows/kibana.html.md

 1. Add a positive filter on `json.user.username` for the username of the account used to make the purchase.
 1. Add a positive filter on `json.tags.feature_category` for `purchase`.

 Feeling Lazy?
-Go to `https://log.gprd.gitlab.net/goto/a2f75d60-6cc9-11ed-85ed-e7557b0a598c` and just update the username value.
+Go to `https://log.gprd.gitlab.net/goto/6aac4580-9d9b-11ed-85ed-e7557b0a598c` and update the value of `json.user.username`.

+If you encounter a generic error message try checking CustomersDot purchase error logs in [Kibana](#customersdot-purchase-errors) or [GCP](/handbook/support/license-and-renewals/workflows/customersdot/troubleshoot_errors_while_making_purchases.html#getting-error-messages-from-gcp-logs-explorer) for a more specific error.

-**Tip:** To see the details of a user's purchase attempt, go to `https://log.gprd.gitlab.net/goto/45bb89c0-6ccc-11ed-9f43-e3784d7fe3ca` and just update the username value.
+**Tip:** To see the details of a user's purchase attempt, go to `https://log.gprd.gitlab.net/goto/45bb89c0-6ccc-11ed-9f43-e3784d7fe3ca` and update the value of `json.username`.

 #### CustomersDot purchase errors